Everyone should have access to sufficient, healthy food.

 Share the Warmth aims to increase access to sufficient, healthy and culturally appropriate food because it is an essential part of any community.
 The food bank and our other food programs provide food assistance to food-insecure individuals and families and aim to strengthen the autonomy of its members.

-The Food Bank provides a three- to four-day emergency supply of food to individuals and families living in the Southwest borough and Verdun who are trying to make ends meet.
+The Food Bank provides a three- to four-day supply of food, twice per month, to residents of the Southwest and Verdun boroughs who are trying to make ends meet.

 - Create an inclusive space where everyone is welcome.

 - Increase understanding of the power of good food and a healthy lifestyle.

 - Increase access to fresh food and vegetables by creating more connections with farmers.

 Open Tuesdays and Thursdays from 1:00 pm to 3:30 pm.
 2nd and 4th Thursdays of each month, open from 1 pm to 6 pm

 For more information, contact Bianca at firstname.lastname@example.org or by calling 514-933-5599 (ext.
 231).

 To register, bring a Medicare card or a picture identification card for all household members as well as proof of residence.
 Residents from Point Saint-Charles, St. Henri, Little Burgundy, Ville-Émard and Verdun are welcome.
 If you live in the following postal codes, you are eligible to use our food bank: H3C, H3E, H3J, H3K, H4C, H4E, H4G, H4H.
 If you live outside of these postal codes, you can call the Centre de référencement du Grand Montréal by dialing 211 to find out which food bank serves your neighbourhood.

 The cost to use our food bank is $1 per adult in the household for each visit.
 Members are allowed a maximum of two visits per month.